 The City Palace displays flamboyant style of construction and is considered the largest of its type in Rajasthan.
 It is situated on hilltop with a perfect fusion of Rajasthan and Mughal architectural styles and offering an amazing panoramic view of the city and its surroundings.

 Your next spot is the Jagdish Temple, a large Hindu temple just outside the City Palace.
 It is a big tourist attraction which has been consistently in worship since 1651.
 The architecture of this temple is based on Indo-Aryan style and is dedicated to Lord Vishnu and is one of the biggest shrines of Udaipur.
 You will be taken for a drive around the Fatehsagar Lake, built in 1678 by MaharanaFateh Singh.

-Enjoy you late afternoon by opting for a boat ride on Lake Pichola.
-The boat cruise on Pichola Lake is 4 km long and 3 km broad, surrounded by splendid hills, palaces, temples, bathing ghats and embankments.
+In the evening you can enjoy the city and its vibes by opting for a boat ride on Lake Pichola.
+The boat cruise on Pichola Lake is surrounded by splendid hills, palaces, temples, bathing ghats and embankments.
 There is a beautiful island palace Jag Niwas in the lake.
-Come back to the hotel and spend overnight at the Udaipur hotel.
+Return to the hotel to spend the night in the city of lakes, Udaipur.

 Ajmer is also famous for the majestic and the oldest hill fort in India - Taragarh Fort built by King Ajay pal Chauhan on the summit of Taragarh Hill and overlooks Ajmer.
 It stands, with precipitous surroundings, at a height of 2,855 ft. above sea-level, and between 1,300 and 1,400 ft. above the valley at its base.
 It is partially enclosed by a wall some 20 feet thick and as many high, built of huge blocks of stone, cut and squared and are about two miles (3 km) in circumference.